-- Once you enter Camp Windy Meadows, you will be directed by camp staff to the parking lot. - We ask that Families will remain in their vehicles upon entering the camp parking lot. - All Campers/ Staff will be required to wear masks upon arrival to camp - Campers will have their temperatures taken by the Health Supervisor or a designated camp staff member prior to getting out of their vehicles.
-Your daughter must have a temperature of 100 degrees or lower in order to remain at camp. - If your child's temperature is elevated, she will remain in the vehicle or will be placed in a shaded area for 10-15 minutes to allow for cooling down.
+- Once you enter Camp Windy Meadows, you will be directed by camp staff to the parking lot. - We ask that Families will remain in their vehicles upon entering the camp parking lot. - Campers will have their temperatures taken by a designated camp staff member prior to going into main camp.
+Your daughter must have a temperature of 100 degrees or lower in order to remain at camp. - If your child's temperature is elevated, she will be placed in a shaded area for 10-15 minutes to allow for cooling down.
 At which time her temperature will be taken.
 Your daughter must have a temperature of 100 degrees or lower in order to remain at camp.

-Campers will be asked the required COVID -19 verbal screening questions prior to exiting their vehicles.
+Campers will be asked the required COVID -19 verbal screening questions prior to going into main camp.